ssoundspro1/zen-lyf/PROJECT_TRACKER.md

 - Using Firebase for authentication and database
 - Implementing glass-morphic UI design with Framer Motion animations
 - Following a modular, component-first approach to avoid previous integration issues
+- Created web application with React, React Router, styled-components, and Framer Motion
+- Implemented responsive design with mobile-first approach
+- Created reusable components for Header, Footer, and Layout

 ## 📅 Timeline & Milestones